alex-tdrn/zmk-config/README.md

 # Base Layer
 ## Alphas
 Alpha layout is [hands-down gold](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu#h.8i2msuo3butx), with slight tweaks to the locations of the letter and bigram combos:
- - All bigrams are on the left side of the keyboard since they are all either surrounded by, or preceeded by vowels, and typing a combo in rapid succesion with a vowel is hard for me.
+ - All bigrams are on the left side of the keyboard since they are all either surrounded by, or preceded by vowels, and typing a combo in rapid succession with a vowel is hard for me.
  This also makes room for all symbol combos on the right side
  - The `Qu` combo was initially a hold-tap with `Qu` on tap and `Q` on hold.
 This is perfect when typing prose, I found that I only needed `Q` for initialisms, and the hold-delay was not a problem for me.
  However, `Q` is a very common key in vim/nvim and it quickly became annoying having to hold the combo every time I needed to exit a dialog or close a window.